Wannacri/ApocRising-Cheat/README.md

 # ApocRising-Cheat
 Credits to the creators of DankMemesV1 and V2, Tripp and InfiniteYield.
-Use some of their code as a base and basically rip their guis into my own
+This uses some of their code as a base and basically rips their guis into my own (sorry lol)

+have fun and dont be a complete ass